jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

 ### 24 Vesting of State housing assets and liabilities and Corporation assets and liabilities in company
 (1) The Governor-General may from time to time, by Order in Council, appoint a date on which, by virtue of this Act, State housing assets or liabilities and Corporation assets or liabilities referred to in any agreement entered into between the shareholding Ministers and the company, being an agreement specified in the order, shall vest in the company.
 (2) The vesting of State housing assets and liabilities and Corporation assets and liabilities pursuant to this Part shall take effect notwithstanding any enactment or rule of law or agreement and, in particular, but without limitation, the vesting shall take effect notwithstanding any provision contained in the Land Act 1948, the Reserves Act 1977, the Public Works Act 1981, the Resource Management Act 1991, or any other enactment relating to land.
-(3) Every Order in Council under this section shall be deemed to be a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(3) An Order in Council under this section is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 25 Additional provisions relating to vesting
 (1) Nothing in this Part—